 "Merlin!" he heard the voice again in his head, he sighed and opened his eyes once more.
 He sat up slowly, stiff from sleep and rubbed his eyes with the heel of his hand.
 He had no idea what the time was, the sun was hidden.
 He looked around the clearing for whoever called him but couldn't see anyone in the grey light.

 He heard someone calling him again; the voice was closer now coming from the direction of the water.
 He looked out across the lake but he could see very little in the dim light.
 The island was hidden but he could just make out the boat that carried Arthur.
 There were several tiny lights gliding across the surface of the water.
 He rubbed his eyes once more but they were still there.
-One of them broke away from the rest and moved towards him the others continued towards the boat.
+One of them broke away from the rest and moved towards him, the others continued towards the boat.

 "Hey," he yelled as he stood up.
 His clothes were drenched and stuck to his body, he shivered.
 The heat had gone from the day and he felt cold, chilled to the bone.
 The lights continued to move across the lake, they paid no attention to him.

 In front of him, hovering just above the surface of the water stood a tall woman.
 She was wearing a white robe and her face was hidden.
-He walked towards her without thinking until he stood at the edge of the water.
+He walked towards her without thinking until he stood at the edge of the lake.
 She lowered her hood and her silver hair fell in soft curls down her back, she tucked loose strands behind her ears which were large and pointed.
 Her skin was light blue and as smooth as the water beneath her feet.
 Her face was unlined but her large eyes were deep blue, faceted like crystals and Merlin knew she was ancient.
 Her gaze was piercing but she looked at him with pity.

 "Hello Merlin," she said smiling at him, her voice was deep and although she spoke out loud he also heard the words echo within his mind.

-"Who are you..?
+"Who are you...?
 Where are they taking Arthur?" he asked, looking behind her at the boat moving slowly across the lake.
 He saw a glimpse of another world and for a moment he felt disorientated like he was looking down from a great height.
 The feeling passed and once again he saw the lake, the rain making ripples and tiny waves on the surface.
-No rain fell on the woman stood before him, her robe remained dry and she was bathed in a soft light like that of a summer sun.
+No rain fell on the woman stood before him, her robe remained dry and she was bathed in a soft light, like that of a summer sun.

 "We are elves and they are taking Arthur to Avalon.
 There they will try to heal his body and give his spirit a place to rest," she replied turning to look at the boat now moving slowly towards the centre of the lake.

-"He really is dead then, I failed?" asked Merlin looking up at her.
+"He really is dead then, I failed?"
+Merlin asked looking up at her.
 Although she looked strange he felt no fear, he knew he could trust her.

 "Your destiny has been written since the dawn of time.
 As long as you did what you thought was right you could not fail," she said, her voice was strange almost as though she was singing to him.
 He wondered once more if he was still dreaming or perhaps he had also died and would now be returned to those he had lost.

 "It was my destiny to save Arthur, can you help him?" he asked, turning to see if his body was still lying on the bank.
 The sense that none of this was really happening was very strong.
-All he could see was the flattened grass where he had been sleeping but it was faint, the area was no longer dry, although light the steady rain quickly soaked into the ground.
+All he could see was the flattened grass where he had been sleeping but it was faint, the area was no longer dry, although light the steady rain quickly soaked the ground.
 Could these elves help save Arthur?
 He knew very little about them only the few stories he had heard as a child.

 "Come, you are weary and full of grief, in Avalon you too may rest a while.
 My name is Alba and I will do all in my power to help you."
 She beckoned him to come with her.